Stress (song): Music video

 The music video for "Stress" was originally uploaded to the website of American rapper Kanye West on 1 May 2008.
 It was uploaded to YouTube shortly afterwards.
 Lasting nearly seven minutes, it was directed by Romain Gavras and shot in 16mm film in Paris.

-The video is centered on young Parisian teenagers who go about the city and commit gang violence; de Rosnay himself described the video as "seven minutes of pure violence in a way people are not used to seeing".
+The video is centered on young, mostly black Parisian teenagers who go about the city and commit acts of gang violence; de Rosnay himself described the video as "seven minutes of pure violence in a way people are not used to seeing".
 During the video, they violently harass civilians in public, vandalize property, and also jack a vehicle and set it ablaze afterward.
-The video also features many people of black skin, which led to people thinking of the video as racist.
-In response to people thinking about the video this way, Gaspard Augé of Justice responded in an interview by saying "We were expecting some fuss obviously, but definitely not on those topics...
-If people see racism in the video, it's definitely because they might have a problem with racism; because they only see black people beating up white people, which is not what happens."

 Reception

 The video received heavy criticism, resulting in immediate backlash from the public and a ban from French television.
+The video was criticized as racist.
+In response to this criticism, Gaspard Augé of Justice said "We were expecting some fuss obviously, but definitely not on those topics...
+If people see racism in the video, it's definitely because they might have a problem with racism; because all they see is black people beating up white people, which is not what's happening in the video."

 In an interview with Fact in 2016, de Rosnay noted that the National Front and anti-racist organizations both threatened to sue the duo over the video after its release.
 The video was named as one of the most controversial music videos of all time by both Dazed and NME.
 Daniel Kreps of Rolling Stone compared the video to events of the Grand Theft Auto video game series, which is notable for containing events of violence similar to the ones in the music video for "Stress".
 Jeffrey T. Iverson of Time also compared the video to the films La Haine, Man Bites Dog, and A Clockwork Orange, all of which feature similar events of violence as well.
 Complex was less critical of the music video and awarded it the number 2 spot on their "100 Best Music Videos of the 2000s" list, commenting that "the images are so arresting that you can't look away for even a second."